The role of autonomous ships in a world wary of pandemics

 COVID-19 is accelerating technological advances across just about every industry, from robotic baristas that promote social distancing to AI and remote collaboration tools that help manual laborers get back to work.
 The pandemic has had a direct impact on the transport realm, with social distancing measures calling traditional modes of travel into question.
 Demand for ride-hailing services quickly plummeted with the advent of the pandemic, leading Uber to double down on food delivery and micromobility, while drone deliveries soared.
 And while autonomous vehicle companies have faced significant obstacles to real-world testing, early signs suggest the crisis could hasten the adoption of driverless vehicles.

-However, automobiles, trucks, and drones are only part of the autonomous transport picture.
+But automobiles, trucks, and drones are only part of the autonomous transport picture.
 Ships and other seafaring vessels play a huge role in the global economy.
 As lockdowns ease and the world adapts to a new paradigm, maritime automation could gain significant traction.

 Not shipshape